m-ccool/password-generator/README.md

 # JavaScript Password Generator

 ## Module Challenge 3
-User store: create an application that a user can use to generate a random password based on selected criteria.
+Create an application that a user can use to generate a random password based on selected criteria.

 ## Screenshots of Application